prometheus/docs/content/docs/concepts/remote_write_spec_2_0.md

 -->
 The protobuf serialization MUST use either of the following Proto Messages:

-* [`prometheus.WriteRequest`](./remote_write_spec.md#protocol) introduced in the Remote-Write 1.0 specification.
-As of 2.0, the `prometheus.WriteRequest` message is deprecated.
+* The `prometheus.WriteRequest` introduced in [the Remote-Write 1.0 specification](./remote_write_spec.md#protocol).
+As of 2.0, this message is deprecated.
 It SHOULD be used only for compatibility reasons.
-Sender and Receiver MAY NOT support `prometheus.WriteRequest`.
+Sender and Receiver MAY NOT support the `prometheus.WriteRequest`.
-* `io.prometheus.write.v2.Request` introduced in this specification and defined [below](#ioprometheuswritev2request-proto-schema).
-Sender and Receiver SHOULD use `io.prometheus.write.v2.Request` when possible.
-Sender and Receiver MUST support `io.prometheus.write.v2.Request`.
+* The `io.prometheus.write.v2.Request` introduced in this specification and defined [below](#proto-message).
+Sender and Receiver SHOULD use this message when possible.
+Sender and Receiver MUST support the `io.prometheus.write.v2.Request`.

 The Proto Message MUST use binary Wire Format.
 Then, MUST be compressed with [Google’s Snappy](https://github.com/google/snappy).
 The block format MUST be used -- the framed format MUST NOT be used.